X-ray Calculator Excel

 View the results.

-Excel Array Functions
+Excel Array Functions (older versions of Excel)

 GetFormualMevFromMuLin and GetFormualMevFromMuLinRatio functions return arrays.
 This is noted in their input dialogs.
 Select at least two contiguous row cells for output before calling the function.
 Do Not click OK in the function dialog.
 Use Ctrl-Shift-Enter to execute the function.
 The first value returned is the number of solutions.
 The contiguous row cells should be the number of solutions + 1.